-Washington, D.C., Catholic University’s home, has several parks, organizations, services, transportation, and programs to help you live a more sustainable life.
+Washington, D.C. has many resources to help you live a more sustainable life.
 Here are a few highlights.

 Getting Around Town

-Bring Your Bike: The University has more than 400 bike racks and runs adjacent to the Metropolitan Branch Trail on John McCormack Road.
-When complete, the trail will connect Silver Spring, MD to Union Station in Washington, D.C.
+Bike: The University has more than 400 bike racks and runs adjacent to the Metropolitan Branch Trail on John McCormack Road.
+The 8 mile trail connects Takoma Park, MD to Union Station in Washington, D.C.

-Metrorail is the D.C. metro area’s subway system.
-The Brookland-CUA Metrorail Station is the closest stop to campus on the Red Line.
+• Metrorail: The Brookland-CUA Metrorail Station is the closest stop to campus on the Red Line.
+In less than 30 minutes the Metro will bring you to downtown D.C.

-Metrobus is the area’s bus system.
-There are several bus stops on Michigan Avenue, Monroe Street, Taylor Street, and at the Brookland-CUA Station Bus Bay.
+• Metrobus: There are several bus stops on Michigan Avenue, Monroe Street, Taylor Street, and at the Brookland-CUA Station Bus Bay that travel all across the city.

 Brookland Neighborhood